Coolbaroo League

 The Coolbaroo League (also Coolbaroo Club) was a Western Australian Aboriginal social club.
 Newspaper reports in the 1950s frequently provided the translation of the name as Magpie.

+History

 The club was founded in 1946 by brothers Jack and Bill Poland, Lena Clarke, and Geoffrey Harcus, and ceased in the early 1960s.
 Harcus and the Poland brothers were returned servicemen, and the Poland brothers and Clarke were Aboriginal.

-Between 1954 and 1957, it published the Westralian Aborigine.
+Between 1954 and 1957, it published the Westralian Aborigine, a magazine that focused on Aborginal and Torres Strait Islander issues.

+The club hosted many dances and events, and hosted many Black entertainers, including Nat King Cole, Harold Blair, Albert Namatjira and the Harlem Globetrotters.